BerndWessels/react-webpack/README.md

 Now in another console you can start developing with `npm start`

 That should automatically open a browser window on port 3000 and you are ready to go.

+# Build Production

+To build the production version of the client you first update/create the graphql schema `npm run schema:update`

+Then run `npm run build`

+This will create a `dist` folder with all the static production files and resources.

+You can copy the `dist` content now to your production environment.

+If you want to run the production version locally to make sure it works, you can run `npm run build:serve`.
+This will serve the `dist` folder on port `8080`.
+Just make sure you serve the schema as well.

 ## Scripts